-Equally important, the technology consultant needs to possess a proactive focus on the technology issues.
-Adding a few trianngles on a floor plan doesn’t do that.
-Cost overruns are far more likely to occur with a minimum CD set, and no one proactively focused on the technology throughout the concept, design and implementation.
+Equally important, the technology consultant needs to possess a proactive focus on technology issues.
+Adding a few triangles on a floor plan doesn't do that.
+Cost overruns are far more likely to occur with a minimum CD set, and no one proactively focused on the technology throughout the concept, design, and implementation.

-Even with adequate CDs, there is a good probability (or risk if you’d rather) of unexpected technology problems during the project, if there is no one serving as the owner’s advocate for the technology issues from the concept until the opening day.
-There are multiple opportunities during the programming, design and construction phases for a good consultant to save the project significant costs.
+Even with adequate CDs, there is a good probability (or risk if you'd rather) of unexpected technology problems during the project if no one serves as the owner's advocate for the technology issues from the concept until the opening day.
+During the programming, design, and construction phases, there are multiple opportunities for a good consultant to save the project significant costs.
 The lowest fees may not always represent the best overall value for the project.

-Our belief is that a comprehensive CD set and a proactive approach to avoiding issues before they arise is a large part of the value of our services.
+We believe that a comprehensive CD set and a proactive approach to avoiding issues before they arise are a large part of our services' value.
 The basis of our success has and will continue to be to grow by reputation.
-To that end, we strive to provide the absolute best service possible for our clients, so that each client shall return, and recommend us as a high value provider of technology consultation services.
+To that end, we strive to provide the absolute best service possible for our clients so that each client shall return and recommend us as a high-value provider of technology consulting services.

-We are very grateful that so many of our clients have returned with additional projects, and have recommended us to their project partners who had a need for our services.
+We are very grateful that so many of our clients have returned with additional projects and have recommended us to their project partners who needed our services.

 by Jeff Cook